danieldelarivam/danieldelarivam.github.io/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
-  - title: Prigramming in Python for Data Science
+  - title: Programming in Python for Data Science
     url:
     date: '2023-04-02'
     awarder: UBC
     icon:
     summary: |
-      I studied Pandas and Numpy.
+      An introduction to important tools in Data Science such as NumPy and Pandas.

 ---

 ## About Me

 Daniel de la Riva Massaad am a Ph.D. student in Mathematics currently studying at UBC.
 His research focuses on Noise Sensitivity and Percolation Theory.
 He is also interested in Data Science and Quantitative Analysis.
-Hi :)